qmk/qmk_firmware/docs/newbs_flashing.md

 >>> dfu-programmer atmega32u4 reset
 ```

+{% hint style='warn' %}
-If you have any issues with this, you may need to this:
+If you have any issues with this, such as `dfu-programmer: no device present`, you may need to use sudo:
+{% endhint %}

     sudo make <my_keyboard>:<my_keymap>:dfu